Jessica Huber, CIAO — Burton Township Assessor

 Please remember, you cannot appeal the tax dollar amount of your property tax bill, you can only appeal your full market value.
 Assessment appeals can only be completed/filed during a 30 day period set forth by the date of publication.
 This date is not set until after all of the assessments have been certified by the county assessment office.
 I am hoping to have our assessments published in the late summer or early fall.
 Please watch for your notices during that time.

-Since nearly all assessments in Burton Township will receive a valuation increase that is the 2016 equalization factor of 1.0380, generally each property’s share of the property tax burden in Burton Township should remain relatively the same for the next year’s property tax bills (absent any new referendums).
+Since nearly all assessments in Burton Township will receive a valuation increase that is the 2018 equalization factor of 1.0649, generally each property’s share of the property tax burden in Burton Township should remain relatively the same for the next year’s property tax bills (absent any new referendums and those subdivisions that were reassessed).

 State Law Targets Property Owners Receiving an Erroneous Tax Break